vtexdocs/dev-portal-content/docs/troubleshooting/development/my-store-does-not-reflect-the-overrides-i-created.md

 ### Adding the section’s schema in the Headless CMS

-If you cannot see the changes in the Headless CMS after [overriding a prop](https://developers.vtex.com/docs/guides/faststore/overrides-component-props) or a [section](https://developers.vtex.com/docs/guides/faststore/overrides-native-component), this may be due to a missing schema.
+If you can't see the changes in the Headless CMS after [overriding a prop](https://developers.vtex.com/docs/guides/faststore/overrides-component-props) or a [section](https://developers.vtex.com/docs/guides/faststore/overrides-native-component), this may be due to a missing schema.
 The Headless CMS will not display your custom section without one.

 1. [Add the schema](https://developers.vtex.com/docs/guides/faststore/overrides-syncing-components-with-the-headless-cms) for the new section to the Headless CMS.
 2. Replace the native section with your custom one.
 For detailed instructions, see the guide [Syncing components with the Headless CMS](https://developers.vtex.com/docs/guides/faststore/overrides-syncing-components-with-the-headless-cms).